Dr. Lavian Expertise and Experience

 Dr. Lavian is a network communications expert with a Ph.D. from the University of California, Berkeley, in Computer Science, specializing in network communications.
 His research focused on network communications, telecommunication systems, mobile wireless, and Internet protocols.
 He has extensive experience in software development, network protocols, and network communications technology products.
 His expertise includes wireless and wireline systems, routers, switches, and network devices.
 He has served as a scientist at UC Berkeley’s RAD Lab and as a Technical Co-Chair for IEEE Interconnects at Stanford University.

-In recent years, with support from UC Berkeley’s SkyDeck startup accelerator, Dr. Lavian has led a development team in the innovation of a mobile app and backend architecture that converts interactive voice response (IVR) into a Google-like cloud-based search experience.
+With support from UC Berkeley’s SkyDeck startup accelerator in recent years, Dr. Lavian has led a development team in innovating a mobile app and backend architecture that converts interactive voice response (IVR) into a Google-like cloud-based search experience.
 Above all, this solution is based on PBX call control and patented IVR crawling using Asterisk, SIP, and VoIP.

 His extensive academic and professional background provides him with a profound depth.
 Moreover breadth of knowledge regarding computer networks, wireless and wireline systems, routers, switches, and network devices.
 He has experience spanning research, industry, labs, and academia in telecommunications and network communications technologies.
 Besides his expertise in wireless applications, he also understands the architectures, designs, and implementations of the underlying communication services.
 He has extensive software development experience, including protocols, architecture, configurations, installation, and network testing.